lastres0rt/reflections/README.md

 # reflections

 Reflections Repository for Udacity's Git and Github course.
-Demonstrating I know how to use Git and Github.
+Demonstrating my ability to use Git and Github.

+The reflections are in a question-and-answer format.